DesiPilla/espn-api-v3/README.md

 ## Luck Index
 This package has its own formula for calculating how "lucky" a team has been over the course of a season.
 Each week, every team is assigned a luck score based on how they did relative to the rest of the league and the result of their weekly matchup.
 Teams that performed poorly but still won are assigned a higher score, while teams that did well but still lost are assigned lower scores.
+The other determinant in a team's weekly luck score is how well they performed relative to their average performance, as well as how their opponent performed relative to their average score.
+Team's who scored exceptionally higher than they normally do will have a higher luck score, and vice versa.
+Likewise, team's who face opponents that over-acheive relative to their typical performance will have a lower (or more 'unlucky') score.
 Over the course of the season, the luck scores are totaled and the luck index is compiled.
 The luck index can be viewed using the `printLuckIndex` method.
 ```python
 >>> league.printLuckIndex(2)
 Through Week 2